 The emerging voices of Arab-American women in Bint Arab try to carve an autonomous space through which they redefine themselves and their identities.
 Through this space, they unsettle hegemonic perceptions of Arabs and Muslims in an attempt to resist Western domination and right the records about their lives and histories.
 Their alienation from their home countries as well as from their host country allows them to carve a self-sufficient space, a new home, necessary for their preservation and endurance anytime, anywhere: the human self.
-Once they birth that self, they, in the words of Iain Chambers, acquire more ductile understandings, associated with asymmetrical powers and differing senses of place, in which culture is considered as a flexible and fluid site of transformation and translation rather than as the ontological stronghold of separate traditions, autonomous histories, self-contained cultures and fixed identities."
-34 The Arab-American women who populate Bint Arab face the fear of being caught up between two cultures and two states of mind or two nations of heart and act in a way that moves beyond the narrative of victimization and prejudice and create for themselves a "conceptual community" or a "psychic space in which individuals feel rooted and to which they feel they belong." ??5 Petrified, she can't respond, her face between los intersticios, the space between the different worlds she inhabits . . .
-And there in front of us is the crossroads and choice: to feel a victim where someone else is in control and therefore responsible This space is one of empowerment and reterritorialization from which they can speak for and against the different cultures with which they are affiliated.
-Gloria Anzaldua captures this essence when she states, and to blame . . . or to feel strong, and, for the most part, in control .
-36 The new mestiza copes by developing a tolerance for contradictions, a tolerance for ambiguity. . .
-She learns to juggle cultures.
-She has a plural personality, she operates in a pluralistic mode-nothing is thrust out, the good, the bad, and the ugly, nothing rejected, nothing abandoned.
-Not only does she sustain contradictions, she turns the ambivalence into something else
+Once they birth that self, they, in the words of lain Chambers, acquire more ductile understandings, associated with asymmetrical powers and differing senses of place, in which culture is considered as a flexible and fluid site of transformation and translation rather than as the ontological stronghold of separate traditions, autonomous histories, self-contained cultures and fixed identities."
+34

+The Arab-American women who populate Bint Arab face the fear of being caught up between two cultures and two states of mind or two nations of heart and act in a way that moves beyond the narrative of victimization and prejudice and create for themselves a "conceptual community" or a "psychic space in which individuals feel rooted and to which they feel they belong."
+This space is one of empowerment and reterritorialization from which they can speak for and against the different cultures with which they are affiliated.
+Gloria Anzaldua captures this essence when she states, home and place of birth, between their sense of unbelongingness and re/connecting with their ethnic roots.
+For immigrants and their descendents, this identity conflict presents confusing and conflicting challenges which can be hard to reconcile.
+Arabs are relatively new to America, and special cultural or religious considerations have made the transition harder than other immigrant groups.
+Yet Shakir brilliantly weaves a picture of the contributions of Arab women in the United States, showing they have always been part of the cultural landscape and social fabric of America.
+In fact, the Arab-American women we see in the book are fierceless in maneuvering between cultures and refusing to fit somebody else's idea of what they should look like, or how they should behave.